rahulstox/planora/CODE_OF_CONDUCT.md

 ## 👨‍⚖️ Enforcement Responsibilities

-**GSSoC Program Organizers, Project Admins, and Moderators** are responsible for clarifying and enforcing our standards of acceptable behavior.
+**Planora maintainers, project admins, and moderators** are responsible for clarifying and enforcing our standards of acceptable behavior.
 They may take appropriate and fair corrective action in response to any behavior they deem inappropriate, threatening, offensive, or harmful.

 They have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct and will provide reasons for moderation when appropriate.